Every college-dweller has faced the problem of coming up with worthy dorm room storage ideas.

 Command hooks will always come in handy.
 Installing these is non-invasive and it doesn’t require any drilling.
 From drying towels to organizing jewelry, you can come up with a lot of creative ways to use command hooks in your dorm room.

-To fulfill a more ambitious project like the one above with shoe storage, you will need something tougher.
+To fulfill a more ambitious project, like shoe storage, you will need something tougher.
 Fortunately, there are a lot of heavy duty command hooks on the market that can hold up to several pounds of weight at a time.
-So you can recreate a shoe organizer from above, make a similar drying rack for clothes, or use them for hanging planters.
+So you can recreate a shoe organizer with a few command shoes and a simple rod, make a similar drying rack for clothes, or use them for hanging planters.